secretstartups/handbook/customer-success/professional-services-engineering/processes/pre-sales-methodology/index.html.md

 TODO: update this with documents and delivery kits that are organized to help the delivery team be successful with the engagement.

 ## 4. Delivery Handoff
-- **DRI**: Project Coordinator
+- **DRI**: Project Manager
 - **Supported By**: EN, PM, PSE, Account Team

-Typically, once the engagement goes `closed-won` in salesforce, the project coordinator schedules a handoff meeting to discuss resource assignment, schedule, and technical details of discussions that occurred before the sale closed.
+Typically, once the engagement goes `closed-won` in salesforce, the project manager schedules a handoff meeting to discuss resource assignment, schedule, and technical details of discussions that occurred before the sale closed.

 Check out the PS Delivery methodology to understand the details around pre-sales handoff to the delivery team.